Land Transfer Tax in Residential Real Estate Purchase

 New Land Transfer Tax Refund for First-Time Home buyers

-For transactions closing before January 1, 2017, the maximum amount of refund that a first-time home buyer can receive is $2,000.
+For transactions closing before January 1, 2017, the maximum amount of refund that a first-time home buyer could receive was $2,000.
 Beginning January 1, 2017, if the price of the house you are purchasing is $368,000 or less, you do not pay any provincial land transfer tax.
 With respect to purchases of residential properties that have a value of consideration larger than $368,000, the maximum amount of land transfer tax refund will increase to $4,000.
 The increased amount applies to all transactions that close after January 1, 2017, regardless of the date of the agreement of purchase and sale.

 If you have any questions regarding Land Transfer Tax or other aspects of your residential real estate deal, please do not hesitate to contact our office.